-A public hearing is a formal meeting required by FHWA regulations, as described below, with specific requirements that must be met.
+A public hearing is a formal meeting required by FHWA regulations with specific requirements that must be met.
 SEO is responsible for the decision to hold a public hearing.
 While the degree of public participation and agency involvement and the means of soliciting input for EAs are commensurate with the project type and complexity, an EA project will include, at a minimum, the opportunity for a public hearing during the project development process.

-If DOT&PF determines that a public hearing or opportunity for a public hearing is required in accordance with 23 CFR 771.111(h)(2)(iii) (see Section 7.2.13, above), planning should begin as early as possible.
+If DOT&PF determines that a public hearing or opportunity for a public hearing is required in accordance with 23 CFR 771.111(h)(2)(iii) (see Section 7.1.3), planning should begin as early as possible.
 The HPCM requires formal public hearings to be preceded by public outreach activities (see suggested list of activities in HPCM).

-If DOT&PF anticipates a request for a public hearing or meeting, a combined open house and public hearing, then both a public meeting and public hearing may be held.
+If DOT&PF anticipates a request for a public hearing or meeting, a combined open house and public hearing may be held.
 The format of the hearing can be either a formal hearing or an "open forum hearing."
 A formal public hearing must include a court reporter who prepares a written transcript, and usually includes a hearing officer and panel to receive comments.
-An "open forum" hearing allows interested parties to comment orally before a court reporter without a public audience (for more information see FHWA <a href="Transportation Planning Capacity Building: Planning for a Better Tomorrow).
+An "open forum" hearing allows interested parties to comment orally before a court reporter without a public audience.